 For example, if you head to Cappadocia, it is more of a touristy thing, but you’ll find these symbols even hanging from trees.
 This phenomenon is more than an exciting accessory, however.
 It has a fascinating history, meaning, and superstition behind it—a history that we’re about to share with you.

 Keep reading to find out more about this beautiful phenomenon as you might want to get as a pendant necklace or a bracelet.
 Before doing so, learn how it still impacts people and cultures to this very day.

 1. The Amulet

 Before we get into the history and meaning of this culture, let’s talk about how to tell it apart from the amulet itself.
 The evil eye is a spiteful glare essentially.
-It can be cast on anyone by a jealous person who believes that the other person does not deserve the life/item (whatever they are jealous at) they have.
+It can be cast on anyone by a jealous person who believes that the other person does not deserve the life/item (whatever they are jealous of) they have.
 The consequence is that the person is vulnerable to get hurt, illness, or even end with death.
 The same can happen to objects as well that when we break a piece of glass by accident, we say, “the evil eye is gone away.”

-Just like our ancient ancestors did, some still believe in people with supernatural power that can cause this energy.
+As our ancient ancestors did, some still believe in people with supernatural power that can cause this energy.
 The heritage dates back to ancient history again, where Egyptians considered blue color as the divine while it was a symbol of gods for Sumerians.

 2. The Origins

 The history of the evil eye dates back to ancient Mesopotamia, followed by Assyrians and Phoenicians, Celts, the Hellenistic Era, Roman, Jewish through to the Bible, Europe, and the modern-day world.